 As a new student, there is a lot of information to take on board.
-To help you settle in and learn about UWS support services come along to one of our sessions on campus.
-Dates and times of sessions are on the International Student Support SharePoint Events page (note that you need to be logged in to your UWS Microsoft 365 account to view our SharePoint site and you may need to amend the date range to see all upcoming sessions).
+To help you settle in and learn about UWS support services come along to one of our induction sessions on campus.
+Dates and times of sessions are on the International Student section of the Student Enrolment and Induction webage.

 It may take time to settle in, especially if this is your first visit to the UK, and you will probably experience some aspects of 'culture shock' - the impact of moving from a familiar culture into an unfamiliar one.
 Culture shock can have a significant effect on your emotions.
-For further information see the UK Council for International Student Affairs (UKCISA) website.
+For further information see the UKCISA) website.